Hacker0x01/hacker101/sessions/file_uploads.md

 File Upload Bugs
 ================

-In this session ...
+In this session we'll talk about bugs relating to file uploads, a broad but critical category of vulnerabilities.

 What you'll learn
 -----------------

-- Required tools
+- File uploads
-- Thinking like a breaker
+	- How multipart POSTs work
-- Attacker-defender imbalance
+	- Filename-based attacks
-- Lightweight threat assessment and prioritization
+	- MIME type attacks
-- How to write good bug reports
+	- Hiding data in PNG files
-- Reflected XSS (Cross-Site Scripting)
+	- Mitigation

 Video
 -----